wearelighthouse/php/README.md

 ### Test Driven Development (TDD)

-TDD initailly is hard, takes ages and you feel like it would be quicker to just write the code then maybe write a test afterwards when its working.
+TDD is hard initially, takes ages and you feel like it would be quicker to just write the code then maybe write a test afterwards when its working.
 This is kind of true but also quite a shallow approach to solving a problem, you've dived in head first potentially not thought about all the cases and then maybe coded up a solution that doesn't fully work.
 This is probably more of a waste of time and when you add up all the extra time patching old code you'll probably land somewhere near the same amount of time spent if you had written it with TDD.

 #### TDD Lifecycle